MaxOhn/rosu-pp-js/README.md

     n100: integer,             // defaults to value based on acc
     n50: integer,              // defaults to value based on acc
     nMisses: integer,          // defaults to 0
-    nKatu: integer,            // only relevant for osu!ctb
+    nKatu: integer,            // only relevant for mania and ctb
+    nGeki: integer,            // only relevant for mania
     combo: integer,            // defaults to full combo
-    score: integer,            // only relevant for osu!mania
     passedObjects: integer,    // only consider this many hit objects; useful for failed scores; defaults to all objects
     clockRate: number,         // defaults to value based on mods i.e. 1.5 for DT, 0.75 for HT, 1.0 for NM
     ar: number,                // defaults to beatmap's value